am-msba/Portfolio/README.md

-## 📊 Project Portfolio – Ahad Mohamed

-Welcome to my project portfolio!
+## 📊 Welcome to my Portfolio
-This repository showcases a collection of academic and personal projects focused on **data analytics, optimization, and Python**.
-Each project demonstrates practical problem-solving, technical skills, and real-world applications.
+I’m currently a Master’s student in Business Analytics at **UW–Madison** and am currently searching for a role in the analytics world.
+I'm passionate about leveraging data to guide businesses in strategic decision-making and strongly believe in creating a collaborative team environment that follows diversity, equity, and inclusion principles.
+Some of my core competencies include data cleaning, data transformations, exploratory data analysis, SQL, Python, PowerBI, and Tableau among others.
+I am always open to hearing about new opportunities so please feel free to connect with me on LinkedIn.

 ---

-## 👨‍💻 About Me

-I’m a Master’s student in Business Analytics at **UW–Madison** with strong interests in:

-- Data analysis & visualization
-- SQL & database design
-- Optimization modeling
-- Business decision modeling